freyliis/test_th/README.md

          </ul>
 </ul>
 </li>
+<li>Every line is checked with regex.
+If does not match, the answer is default one. </li>
-<li>All input is first parsed then questions are answered.
-Int That case there can be many definitions but valid is the first one.</li>
+<li>All the input is fully parsed then the questions are answered.
+In that case there can be many definitions but valid is the first one.</li>
 <li>If the definition matches regex but input is invalid, like:
 <ul>
       <li>Invalid Roman Number</li>